top of page

 • Exploring lien withdrawal (in qualifying cases)

+Taking action shows financial responsibility and can prevent escalating collection activity.
 Even though your credit score may not be directly affected, resolving tax debt protects your broader financial profile.

 Monitoring Your Credit